NMAAHC/documentation/01_cataloging/TBM_cataloging_guidelines_moving_images.md

 <img src="images/TBM_cataloging_MI_18.jpg">

-##### *Film clips from the documentary American Music - From Folk to Jazz and Pop (2015.275.25.1a)*: In the example above, both the release date (1966) and the date the documentary was reissued (1967) are included in the date assistant.
+##### *Film clips from the documentary AMERICAN MUSIC - FROM FOLK TO JAZZ AND POP (2015.275.25.1a)*: In the example above, both the release date (1966) and the date the documentary was reissued (1967) are included in the date assistant.
 </details>
 </blockquote>